The central area, Tel Aviv, Jaffa and Herzliya, is full of attractions and things to do with children, as a whole family, as a couple or alone.

 South of Peeper’s Beach is the Nordau Beach.
-During weekdays, it serves the city’s religious population: on Sundays, Tuesdays and Thursdays, entrance is for women only; on Mondays, Wednesdays and Fridays, entrance is for men only.
+During weekdays, it serves the city’s religious population: on Sundays, Tuesdays and Thursdays, entrance is for women only; on Mondays, Wednesdays and Fridays, entry is for men only.
 On Saturday, the beach is mixed and is mainly used by young people.

 The Jerusalem Beach

-Next to the Opera House is the Jerusalem Beach, or as it is better known – the Racquet Beach.
+Next to the Opera House is Jerusalem Beach, or as it is better known – the Racquet Beach.
 If you came without a racquet, you should come with protection against flying balls.
-This is a wide beach with easy parking, and the southern part of it is dedicated to Kite Surfing.
+This is a wide beach with easy parking, and the southern part is dedicated to Kite Surfing.

 The Gay Traveler’s Guide to Tel Aviv: Sea, Attractions and a Colorful Parade

-Tel Aviv, the city that never sleeps, is one of the most gay-friendly cities in the world, and as a result, it often stars on many tourist websites with connection to this.
-Lines of parties, pubs with an impressive attendance by gays, beaches and a municipal center for the gay community, under the sponsorship of the city administration.
-During the month around the gay-pride parade, the city gets into high gear: more parties, more tourists and many more activities and attractions that are directed at this community.
+Tel Aviv, the city that never sleeps, is one of the most gay-friendly cities in the world, and as a result, it often stars on many tourist websites with a connection to this.
+Lines of parties, pubs with impressive attendance by gays, beaches and a municipal center for the gay community, under the sponsorship of the city administration.
+During the month around the gay-pride parade, the city gets into high gear: more parties, more tourists and many more activities and attractions directed at this community.

 Tel Aviv Gay-Pride Parade – a “Must Attraction” for the Whole Community!